Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/libaec/README.md

 ### Version 1.1.7 for 26.03

--   Trivial port of the EasyConfig for 1.1.4 in 25.09.
+-   Almost trivial port of the EasyConfig for 1.1.4 in 25.09.

 -   The download location for libaec has changed though and downloading from it seems to be a pain.
     For now we download manually.
 Downloading with wget does not seem to work and EasyBuild also